Steel beam falls hundreds of feet, shatters windows of Boston’s South Station Tower

 BOSTON — A steel beam plummeted hundreds of feet after becoming dislodged from the upper floors of the South Station Tower in downtown Boston Wednesday afternoon.

-Boston Deputy Fire Chief Brian Tully said the beam tumbled from one of the upper floors of the tower still under construction down to the ninth floor, shattering a pair of windows along the way.
+Boston Deputy Fire Chief Brian Tully said the beam fell from one of the upper levels of the tower, still under construction, and landed in an exclusion zone on the ninth floor, shattering a pair of windows along the way.

-Tully says the beam landed with enough force it was bent by the exterior concrete desk of the building it landed on.
-Tully said that if hadn’t hit the desk, it would have landed on a walkway commuters and passengers use to get to South Station.
+No one was injured because the beam landed on a cordoned-off part of the building.

-The tumble caused glass from the shattered windows to rain down on the heavily trafficked street below.
+Chief Tully says the beam landed with enough force it bent by the exterior concrete desk of the building it landed on.
+Tully said that if it hadn’t hit the desk, it would have landed on a walkway commuters and passengers use to get to South Station.

-The ongoing construction at South Station Tower is being performed by Suffolk Construction.
+“The safety of our workers and communities is our number one priority, so we are currently investigating the cause of the incident,” said a Suffolk spokesperson.

-OSHA with inspectional services will be investigating the incident further and hope to determine the exact reason why it fell.
+OSHA with inspectional services will also investigate the incident and determine the reason the beam fell.

 The commuter rail platform is closed temporarily.